The Quiet Man: Production

 The film also presents Ford's depiction of an idealized Irish society, with only implied social divisions based on class and differences in political or religious affiliations.
 The Catholic priest, Father Lonergan, and the Protestant minister, Reverend Playfair, maintain a strong friendly relationship throughout the film, which represented the norm in what was then the Irish Free State, where religious tensions occurred in the 1930s but were the norm only in Northern Ireland.
 One of the allusions to Anglo-Irish animosity occurs after the happy couple is married and a congratulatory toast offered by Hugh Forbes expresses the wish that they live in "national freedom" (the term national has been censored from most editions) and before the final donnybrook when Thornton demands his wife's dowry from Danaher.
 Danaher asks Hugh Forbes, who had been commander of the local Irish Republican Army unit during the fight to expel the British, "So the IRA is in this too, ah", to which Forbes replies, "If it were, not a scorched stone of your fine house would be standing."

 Ernie O'Malley, an Irish Republican Army officer during the war of independence, commander of the anti-Treaty IRA during the Irish Civil War, and author, acted as an advisor to Ford on the local culture, being on set with him every day.
 According to O'Hara, Ford "had a great deal of respect for Ernie...
 He had such respect for Ernie.
 They would natter away like old buddies...
 They liked each other.
 They were friends".

 This movie is, in many ways a family affair.
 Francis Ford, who played the old man who gets up from his deathbed to watch the fight, is John Ford's older brother.
 Patrick Ford, the director's son, did much of the stunt work for Victor McLaglen during the fight scene, and was a unit director.
-Arthur Shields, who played the Reverend Playfair, is the younger brother of Barry Fitzgerald, Michaeleen Óge Flynn, who was born William Joseph Shields.
+Arthur Shields (Reverend Playfair), is the younger brother of Barry Fitzgerald (Michaeleen Óge Flynn), who was born William Joseph Shields.
 Charles B. Fitzsimmons, who played Hugh Forbes, and James O'Hara, who played Father Paul, are the brothers of Maureen O'Hara.
 In addition, four of John Wayne's children are seen in the horse race scene.